Jonas Olsson (footballer, born 1983): West Bromwich Albion

+The 2011-12 season saw Gareth McAuley join West Brom on a free transfer and the two formed a strong partnership throughout the season, playing a major part in the club's highest finish for 30 years in tenth place.
+Olsson scored in a historic 2-1 win against local rivals Aston Villa in October 2011, helping Albion to their first league win at Villa Park since 1979.
+In February 2012, Olsson again played a key role in a historic West Brom win, scoring Albion's second goal in a 5-1 demolition of Wolverhampton Wanderers in the Black Country derby at Molineux.

-On 6 October 2012, it was announced that Olsson had signed a new four-year contract with West Bromwich, ensuring he would remain with the team until 2016.
+On 6 October 2012, it was announced that Olsson had signed a new four-year contract with West Bromwich Albion, ensuring he would remain with the team until 2016.
+Olsson continued to feature prominently throughout the 2012–13 and 2013-14 seasons in which time Albion became an established Premier League side following four consecutive seasons in the top flight, the first time the club had achieved this since the 1980s.

+The 2014-15 season saw Olsson's first team opportunities limited due to the arrival of 26 time England international Joleon Lescott as well as niggling injuries.
+The arrival of Tony Pulis saw Olsson temporarily deployed as a makeshift left back, before again falling out of favour.
+Olsson went on to make just 13 Premier League appearances that season.

+Olsson had a bigger impact in the 2015-16 season, making 28 league appearances and scoring 1 goal, which came in a 2-2 draw against Liverpool F.C. at Anfield in December - his last goal for the club.
+The majority of these appearances however saw Olsson again deployed in a less favoured left back role, with new signing Jonny Evans preferred at centre back alongside Gareth McAuley.

+Olsson started in what would prove to be the last of his 261 appearances for West Brom in a 4-0 away defeat to Tottenham Hotspur in January 2017, before his contract was mutually terminated in March.
+Olsson remains a fan favourite at West Brom and is considered a key figure in the club's prolonged stay in the top flight between 2010 and 2018.

 Djurgårdens IF

 In March 2017, Olsson and West Bromwich agreed to a mutual termination of the remainder of Olsson's contract, and he departed Albion after nine years with the club to join Djurgårdens IF, signing a two-year contract.
 He decided to return to Sweden after facing stiff competition for playing time at West Bromwich, with only 7 club appearances in his final season.
 His move to Djurgården was part of a string of high-profile acquisitions by the club, which included the return to Djurgården of two of Olsson's former Sweden national team teammates: Kim Källström earlier in the offseason, and Andreas Isaksson the season before.
 On 10 May 2018 he played as Djurgården beat Malmö FF 3–0 in the Swedish Cup Final.